 - Integrated into the project plan

 This is the phase where the attack surface is analysed, and vulnerabilities are designed out of the software.
 First, the architecture should be mapped out, this enables you to determine what data flows throughout the product, where it flows, and how.
 Visualising the data flow enables you to identify vulnerabilities or potential areas that could be exploited.

 A key part of this process is reviewing the Open Web Application Security Project’s (OWASP) list of common vulnerabilities and addressing them.
 The DPO, CISO, developers and software architects should work together to list what vulnerabilities could exist and ensure that mitigating procedures are put in place to prevent or reduce the likelihood of vulnerabilities being exploited.

 There are several different methods available for carrying out an Attack Surface Review.
-Microsoft have their own called STRIDE, which Stands for Spoofing, Tampering, Repudiation, Information Disclosure, Denial of service and Elevation of privilege which is used to assess and classify threats the product will face.
+Microsoft has their own called STRIDE, which Stands for Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, and Elevation of privilege which is used to assess and classify threats the product will face.
 When armed with a list of threats that could apply to the product, you should:

 - Work through the list in sequence.

 - Classify each threat against one of the 6 STRIDE categories.